simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 [ORKTaskResult](#).

 Both the task result and step result are collection results, in that they can contain other result objects.
 For example, a task result contains an array of step results.

 The results contained in a step result vary depending on the type of step.
-For example, a question step produces a question result ([ORKQuestionResult](#)); a form step produces one question result for every form item; and an active task with recorders generally produces one result for each recorder.
+For example, a form step produces one question result for every form item; and an active task with recorders generally produces one result for each recorder.